VPN: The Definitive Guide

 Now let’s proceed to the DNS:

-The service has found 75 DNS-addresses based in a country which isn’t my native one.
+The service has found 75 DNS-addresses based in a country that isn’t my native one.
 This means the test is successful.

 The IPv6 leak test: